Nancyzx/Nancyzx/README.md

 <h1 align="center">Hi 👋, I'm Nancy</h1>
 <h3 align="center">I'm a student at brooklyn tech</h3>

+## 👩‍💻 About Me

+I’m a rising senior in high school.
+I’m interested in learning web development and I’ve learned Python.

+I hope to display coding projects and collaborate with others on them in GitHub.

+## 🎓 Education

+I study civil engineering in high school.
+Some courses I’ve taken are:

+- Engineering Statics
+- PLTW Civil Engineering and Architecture

+## 🎨 Hobbies

+- Baking
+- Crocheting
+- Playing guitar

+## 🎮 Favorite Game

+*Little Nightmares* on Steam

 - 🔭 I’m currently working on **figma**

 - 🌱 I’m currently learning **figma, HTML, CSS, and JavaScript**